-The trend this Autumn and Winter is monochromatic outfits cinched at the waist.
+The trend this Autumn and Winter is going to be monochromatic outfits cinched at the waist.
 As I always say; there's no need to always chase the fashion trends to avoid becoming a fashion victim, the classics are always in style.

 However, the monochromatic look is one that will notably add elegance and make your outfit look more expensive but we are not going to explore it today.
-I am using a very thin silk, super soft that I picked up years ago in Bangalore, India.
+Rather, I am using very thin silk, super soft that I picked up years ago in Bangalore, India.
 It is not the easiest thing to sew, and I choose not to use fusible interfacing because it would ruin the collar band.
-However it does makes for a questionable hanger appeal.
-Maybe the jalapeños are making a number in my head.
-I do need to steam the seams more, but I have identify the culprit of the bit of puckering in the fabric.
+However, it does make for a questionable hanger appeal.
+I do need to steam the seams more, but I have identified the culprit of the bit of puckering in the fabric.
 The thread is very tight.
-So I will be taking the stitch out and loosen it a bit to avoid the pucker look at the front.
+So I will be taking the stitch out and loosening it a bit to avoid the puckered look at the front.

 I am keeping the sides open since the type of vent we are using adds fluidity to the top.

 The long neckline will also streamline your figure.

 Soft fabric will follow the curves of your body without adding pounds.

 - 2.5 to 3 yards of fabric (depends on size) of silk, rayon, or 20% stretch knit